OWASP/www-staff/projects/202001-event-appsec-california.md

 ## Sponsorships

 This event offers several parter sponsorships opportunities.
 If you are interested in supporting the event please contact [kelly.santalucia@owasp.com](mailto:kelly.santalucai@owasp.com).
 Below is a list of existing and available sponsorships.
-Please note all sponsorship levels include a table in the exhibition area and logos on conference materials and signage.
 All sponsor assets will go in a folder named sponsors in this repo.

 For internal accouting practices, the revenue split for Corporate Sponors who select this event will be $8,350 which is roughly equivilent to $7,000 plus two regularly priced conference passes and a badge scanner.
 The Corporate Sponsor will receive the same benefits as other Event Gold Sponsors.

 ## Sponsorship Status

-Sponsorship Contract Status to Date (as of 08:00amET November 15, 2019).
-Amount contracted: $252,550/USD Amount Collected: $98,150.00/USD
+Sponsorship Contract Status to Date (as of 08:00amET December 5, 2019).
+Amount contracted: $279,550/USD Amount Collected: $98,150.00/USD

-#### Diamond (3) - 2 remaining
+#### Diamond (3) - 1 remaining
 - Shiftleft (CS)
+- Contrast Security

 #### Platinum (3) - 2 remaining
 - Zero North (CS)